Troubleshooting

 Claude Desktop reads MCP server configuration from a JSON file.
 The location depends on your operating system:

-If the file doesn't exist, create it with this minimal valid content:
+If the file does not exist, create it with this minimal valid content:

 {